 It’s hard to grasp everything that is part of this postcard-beautiful winery.
 The tasting room is located in an 1850s farmhouse.
 The historic property was once the site of a Miwok Village, and was the first camp of the Sonoma Mission (there’s even an on-site California Missions Museum).
 Today, this property is home to six spring-fed ponds, more than 5,000 rose bushes, dozens of graceful willow trees, and, oh yeah, wine.

 One of the most delightful ways to take it all in is with the Syrah Hill Experience.
-This two-hour guided tour starts with a glass of Nancy's Cuvee in the tasting room, followed by a walk around the historic ranch and winery, then a ride through the estate vineyards to the top of Syrah Hill for panoramic views of Sonoma Valley, the San Pablo Bay, and wetlands.
+This premium tour starts with a glass of wine in the tasting room, followed by a walk around the historic ranch and winery, then a ride through the estate vineyards to the top of Syrah Hill for panoramic views of Sonoma Valley, the San Pablo Bay, and wetlands.
 In this spectacular setting, guests enjoy a seated tasting of reserve wines paired with local artisan cheeses.

-The Syrah Hill Experience is available twice daily; $45 per person, maximum of 12; reservations required.
+The Syrah Hill Experience is available daily; reservations required.
 The experience depends on good weather; refunds will be issued if the weather does not cooperate.
 (24737 Highway 121/Arnold Drive, Sonoma, 707-940-4000)

 Jordan Vineyard & Winery, Healdsburg